This is the amount of social media users out there (WeAreSocial, January 2021). In 2021, this represents about 53% of the world’s population.

 - … it only works for Twitter.

-Of course, you’ll call us bias (we sure are anyways), but we can only recommend that you consider using Mention to keep an eye on, understand and manage your entire social media performance.
+Of course, you’ll call us biased (we sure are anyways), but we can only recommend that you consider using Mention to keep an eye on, understand and manage your entire social media performance.

 Everybody’s talking, are you listening?